kognise/obsidian-aviation/FAR/Volume 3/I Airports/0152 Airport aid program.md

 ### Appendix D to Part 152—Assurances

-There is set forth below the assurances that the sponsor or planning agency must submit with its application in accordance with §[[Volume 3/I Airports/0152 Airport aid program.md#§152.111   Application requirements: Airport development.|§152.111]] or 152.113, as applicable.
+There is set forth below the assurances that the sponsor or planning agency must submit with its application in accordance with [[Volume 3/I Airports/0152 Airport aid program.md#§152.111   Application requirements: Airport development.|§§152.111]] or 152.113, as applicable.

 ### I. General Assurance